soukouna94/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0. <o> : this script creates an alias.
+0. <o> : this script creates an alias
+1. Hello you : this script prints hello user, where user is the current Linux user.